alleboudy/DLinCV/README.md

-#We still need to add proper documentation before going public
+#We still need to add a proper documentation before going public

 a few words for now, as we just recently moved a couple of days ago from Gitlab: